Alexander Fleming: The Churchills

 The popular story of Winston Churchill's father paying for Fleming's education after Fleming's father saved young Winston from death is false.
-According to the biography, Penicillin Man: Alexander Fleming and the Antibiotic Revolution by Kevin Brown, Alexander Fleming, in a letter to his friend and colleague Andre Gratia, described this as "A wondrous fable."
-Nor did he save Winston Churchill himself during World War II.
+According to the biography, Penicillin Man: Alexander Fleming and the Antibiotic Revolution by Kevin Brown, Alexander Fleming, in a letter to his friend and colleague André Gratia, described this as "A wondrous fable."
+Nor did he save Winston Churchill during World War II.
 Churchill was saved by Lord Moran, using sulphonamides, since he had no experience with penicillin, when Churchill fell ill in Carthage in Tunisia in 1943.

 The Daily Telegraph and The Morning Post on 21 December 1943 wrote that he had been saved by penicillin.
 He was saved by the new sulphonamide drug sulphapyridine, known at the time under the research code M&B 693, discovered and produced by May & Baker Ltd, Dagenham, Essex – a subsidiary of the French group Rhône-Poulenc.
 In a subsequent radio broadcast, Churchill referred to the new drug as "This admirable M&B".